mattdavis90/dotfiles/README.md

       - Time when prompt was drawn
       - Number of background jobs
   - Add $HOME/bin to $PATH
-  - Load Python's virtualenvwrapper
+  - Load Python's virtualenvwrapper (lazily)
-  - Load up NVM
   - Aliases for coloured ls, grep, ll, and nvim
   - vim as EDITOR